Four Elements of a Great Video NarrativeShawn 06.26.2017

-It doesn’t matter what your video sells, markets, or teaches, or if you use animated video, whiteboard, motion graphics, or live-action – the audience is always the same (hint: it’s people).
+It doesn’t matter what your video sells, markets, or teaches, or if you use animated video, whiteboard, motion graphics, or live-action – the audience is always the same (Hint: it’s people).
 Making a great video—with a compelling story—doesn’t have to be complicated.
 To help you demystify video production, we’re going to outline the Four Elements of a Great Video Narrative and show you how you can include a few into just about any corporate or explainer video.

-Packed within that one sentence is a rich world of mourning parents, poverty, loss, and all the pathos that goes along with it.
+Within that one sentence is a rich world of mourning parents, abject poverty, loss, struggle, regret, and all the pathos that goes along with it.
 The reader fills in years of backstory and character development without Hemingway writing another word.
-It’s actually kind of a lazy literary device, but people will always bring their own history and context to anything you create.
+It’s an extremely efficient literary device, but people will always bring their own history and context to anything you create.
 Content marketing is all about your ability to scale peoples’ experiences and hopefully create a connection with your brand.
 If you can reach people with just six words, do it.
 Heck, that’s practically Twitter’s entire corporate mission.

 The point is, it only takes a few simple elements to create a compelling narrative.
 If you apply this storytelling lens to your next corporate video—no matter what the subject matter—you’ll create a video that people respond to.

-Classic storytelling (as defined by stuffy literary men in bowler hats like Nigel Watt’s classic story arc structure defines the eight points of narrative:
+Classic storytelling (as defined by stuffy literary men in bowler hats like Nigel Watt’s classic story arc structure) defines the eight essential points of narrative:

 - The quest